Hot Wheels: 1968

-The Hot Wheels brand was a staggering success.
-The series completely disrupted the industry for small die-cast car models from 1968 onwards, forcing the competition at Matchbox and elsewhere to completely rethink their concepts, and to scramble to try to recover lost ground.
+The Hot Wheels brand was successful, disrupting the industry for small die-cast car models from 1968 onward.
+They forced Matchbox and other competitors to rethink their concepts.
 Harry Bentley Bradley did not think that would be the case and had quit Mattel to go back to the car industry.
 When the company asked him to come back, he recommended a good friend, Ira Gilford.
 Gilford, who had just left Chrysler, quickly accepted the job of designing the next Hot Wheels models.
 Some of Hot Wheels' greatest cars, such as the Twin Mill and Splittin' Image, came from Ira Gilford's drawing board.
 The Twin Mill was introduced in 1969 and was used to create the company's first full-scale replica car in 2001.

 The success of the 1968 line was solidified and consolidated with the 1969 releases, with which Hot Wheels effectively established itself as the hottest brand of small toy car models in the USA.
 Splittin' Image, Torero, Turbofire, and Twin Mill were part of the "Show & Go" series and are the very first original in-house designs by Hot Wheels.

-The initial prototypes of the Beach Bomb were faithful to the shape of a real VW Type 2 "bus", and had two surfboards sticking out the back window, in a nod to the VW's perceived association with the surfing community and the slang term for a person who spends much time surfing - a 'beach bum'.
+The initial prototypes of the Beach Bomb were faithful to the shape of a real VW Type 2 "bus", and had two surfboards sticking out the back window, in a nod to the VW's perceived association with the surfing community and the slang term for a person who spends much time surfing—a "beach bum".
 During the fledgling Hot Wheels era, Mattel wanted to make sure that each of the cars could be used with any of the playsets and stunt track sets.
-Unfortunately, testing showed that this early version (now known among collectors as the Rear-Loader Beach Bomb, or 'RLBB') was too narrow to roll effectively on Hot Wheels track or be powered by the Super Charger, and was too top-heavy to negotiate high-speed corners.
+Unfortunately, testing showed that this early version (now known among collectors as the Rear-Loader Beach Bomb, or "RLBB") was too narrow to roll effectively on Hot Wheels track or be powered by the Super Charger, and was too top-heavy to negotiate high-speed corners.

 Hot Wheels designers Howard Rees and Larry Wood modified the casting, extending the side fenders to accommodate the track width, as well as providing a new place on the vehicle to store each of the plastic surfboards.
 The roof was also cut away and replaced by a full-length sunroof, to lower the center of gravity.
 Nicknamed the Side-loader by collectors, this was the production version of the Beach Bomb.